Representing General Stochastic Processes as Martingale Laws: Introduction

 Section~\ref{sec:MVM} concerns measure-valued martingales on Lusin spaces.
 We generalize the compactness result for real-valued martingales from Meyer--Zheng \cite{MeZh84} to measure-valued martingales and strengthen their results on convergence of finite dimensional distributions.
 The results which are needed further on in this article are summarized in Section~\ref{sec:MVMIntro}.
 For the first read the reader may skip the Sections~\ref{sec:MVMFDD} and~\ref{sec:MVMComp} containing the proofs of these results.

-In Section~\ref{sec:FP} we introduce the concept of filtered random variables, a generalization of filtered processes, which was first considered by Hoover--Keisler \cite{HoKe84} and is technically more convenient for this article.
+In Section~\ref{sec:FP} we introduce the concept of filtered random variables, a generalization of filtered processes, which was first considered by Hoover--Keisler \cite{HoKe84} and is technically more convenient for certain parts of this article.
 Moreover, we discuss the construction of the iterated prediction process in more detail.

 Section~\ref{sec:Space} is about the space of filtered processes (filtered random variables) modulo Hoover--Keisler-equivalence.
 We introduce the adapted weak topology on this space, prove that it is Polish and that it admits a Prokohorov-type compactness criterion.